jonidacali/TwitterClient/README.md

 Completed stories:

- * User can sign in to Twitter using OAuth login
- * User can view the tweets from their home timeline
-    * User should be displayed the username, name, and body for each tweet
-    * User should be displayed the relative timestamp for each tweet "8m", "7h"
-    * User can view more tweets as they scroll with infinite pagination
-    * Optional: Links in tweets are clickable and will launch the web browser (see autolink)

  * User can compose a new tweet:
     * User can click "Compose" icon on action bar on the top right